Oliver2213/moor/doc/dev-man/src/adding-datatypes.md

 If your datatype needs to be accessible from MOO code:

 1. Add built-in functions for creating and manipulating your type
-2. Update the parser to recognize literal syntax for your type (if applicable)
+2. Update the parser to recognize literal syntax for your type (if applicable): `crates/compiler/src/{moo.pest[, ast.rs]} for ast nodes if a non-atomic type; {unparse.rs, decompile.rs} for vm opcodes, `parse.rs` if you need to add a new compiler option.
+3. Update the `bf_toliteral` function in `crates/kernel/src/builtins/bf_values.rs` so `toliterall(value_of_your_type)` in MOO returns something meaningful.
+Its probably best if this is exactly as your literal representation looks if you can manage it.
-3. Implement any special verbs or properties needed for your type
+4. Implement any special verbs or properties needed for your type
+5.

 ## Example: Adding a "Duration" Type